choria-io/website/docs/content/development/appbuilder/_index.md

 ### `kv` Command Type

-The `kv` command can Put, Get or Delete data from a Choria Key-Value bucket.
+The `kv` command can Put, Get, Delete or History data from a Choria Key-Value bucket.

 The example below will show a current leader for something using Choria Leader Election and force a Leader Election by deleting some data.
 It also shows creating some data.